badlogic/marioslab-site/site/posts/jitterbugs/index.bt.md

 OK, cool.
 Pixi is moving at a constant velocity now, irrespective of the screen refresh rate.
 But she's even more jittery and stuttery than before!
 Pixi, what is you doin'?

 ## Numerically and visually analyzing Pixi's stutter
 Pixi is suffering from multiple fatal issues.
-Logging Pixi's truncated pixel precisise position at which she's rendered, her "true" sub-pixel precision position, and the time step gives some insights:
+Logging Pixi's truncated pixel precise position at which she's rendered, her "true" sub-pixel precision position, and the time step gives some insights:

 ```
 pixel x: 0, sub-pixel x: 0.050399999141693116, time step: 0.005599999904632568